 - Try to keep your regular appointments with your doctor.
 This is so your doctor can review your condition on a regular basis.
 Your doctor will want to test your blood from time to time to make sure that you are receiving the correct dose and also to check the levels of potassium in your blood.

 - The amount of theophylline in your blood should be kept within a certain range.
 It can vary if you are unwell, or if you start or stop smoking, take other medicines, or if you drink more alcohol than usual.
 This is because these things interfere with the way theophylline is handled by your body.
-Some of these things will increase the amount of theophylline in your body, leading to side-effects, and others will reduce it, leading to it not being as effective as it should be.
+Some of these things will increase the amount of theophylline in your body, leading to side-effects.
+Others will reduce it, leading to your treatment not being as effective as it should be.

 - If at any time you find that your symptoms are getting worse, contact a doctor or nurse for advice straightaway.